meshery/meshery/docs/pages/guides/working-with-mesheryctl.md

 ---
-layout: guide
+layout: default
-title: Working with mesheryctl
+title: Using mesheryctl
 description: How to use mesheryctl
 permalink: guides/mesheryctl
-type: guide
+type: Guides
 ---

 ## Using `mesheryctl`

-`mesheryctl` is a command line interface to manage a Meshery deployment.
+`mesheryctl` is the command line interface to manage Meshery and interface with its functionality using a terminal.

 `mesheryctl` allows you to control Meshery's lifecycle with commands like `start`, `stop`, `status`, `reset`.
 Running `reset` will remove all active container instances, prune pulled images and remove any local volumes created by starting Meshery.
 For more command cases, refer to our exhaustive list of [mesheryctl commands](/docs/guides/mesheryctl-commands).

 To upgrade an existing version of mesheryctl installed on your local system, refer to the [mesheryctl upgradation guide](/docs/guides/upgrade)

+## Installing `mesheryctl`

 ### Mac or Linux